![]() |

 Approaching the

-future NC 72/130 exit bridge, notice there is still a JCT NC 72 and
+future NC 72/130 exit bridge, notice there is still a JCT NC 72 and destination signs approaching the now

-the NC 72/130 exit bridge still under construction from US 74 West.
+Approaching the NC 72/130 exit bridge still under construction from US 74 West.
 The

-No U Turn signs are for the break in the median that still exists at the
+No U Turn signs are for the break in the median that still exists at the former NC 72 intersection.

-closeup of the future NC 72/130 exit bridge.
+A closeup of the future NC 72/130 exit bridge.

-future on-ramp to US 74 West in the distance.
+to US 74 West in the distance.

-the future exit ramp from NC 72/130 on US 74 West.
+Approaching the future exit ramp from NC 72/130 on US 74 West.
 The Detour US 74 East

 signs were put up when the NC 72 intersection was still open.

-Approaching the end of the future
+Approaching the end of the future on-ramp from

-on-ramp from NC 72/130 to US 74 West.
+NC 72/130 to US 74 West.

 EARLIER IN 2024